Phonics and Reading Policy

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

-At Bethersden Primary School, we strive to teach children to read effectively and quickly using the Read, Write Inc (RWI) phonics programme which includes teaching synthetic phonics, sight vocabulary, decoding and encoding words as well as spelling and accurate letter formation.
-We use reading VIPERS to develop reading comprehension across all year groups and have adopted Accelerated Reader to support reading progression within Key Stage Two.
+At Bethersden, we aspire to become a community of readers.
+We strive to teach children to read effectively and quickly using the Read, Write Inc (RWI) phonics programme which includes teaching synthetic phonics, sight vocabulary, decoding and encoding words as well as spelling and accurate letter formation.
+As children complete the phonics programme we then aim for our children to apply all they have learnt through this phonics programme, whilst developing their reading comprehension using a combination of VIPERS and Accelerated Reader.
+Our aim is for our children to be able to competently and confidently access a range of texts by the end of their primary school years.

 Read, Write Inc